painter99/painter99/README_EN.md

 Here are some examples of my architectural approach in action.

 #### **Adaptive Architecture Generator (AAG) 🏛️ - An Intelligent Architectural Framework**
 *   **Description:** My flagship project and a manifest of my architectural philosophy.
 AAG is a modular, conversational framework implemented as a suite of advanced system prompts that transform an LLM into a team of specialized AI architects.
 The system guides users through a structured process, from the initial idea to a detailed technical specification.
-AAG intelligently selects the depth of analysis (from a quick MVP to an enterprise-level design) and its final module translates the architecture into concrete, implementable tasks for AI coders in platforms like TypingMind or MindStudio.
+AAG intelligently selects the depth of analysis (from a quick MVP to an enterprise-level design) and its final module translates the architecture into concrete, implementable tasks for AI agentic coders.
 *   **Role:** Creator & Lead System Architect.
 *   **Technologies & Concepts:** `Systems Design`, `AI Agent Orchestration`, `Advanced Prompt Engineering`, `Modular Architecture`, `No-Code/Low-Code Prototyping`.
 *   **Status:** In active development.